 Skip to main content

 At the heart of any rail network are the employees of the transit authorities and freight railroads whose job it is to maintain the systems, fleets and networks that are vital to safety and mobility.
 These employees — or maintainers — perform everyday maintenance and repair, run the systems that schedule maintenance, and even manage the flow of rail resources while repairs are being made.
+This year, we can only imagine how the addition of health and safety measures to prevent the spread of a virus has added to the complexity of systems maintenance and peak optimization.

 Maintainers are the unsung heroes of the rail network — they’re seldom seen, yet they’re vital to the smooth running of operations.
 Their work helps to ensure that trains run on time, passengers get where they are going, and freight gets to its destination without delay.